meltano/meltano/docs/docs/cloud/usage.md

 1. Let a full refresh run in Meltano Cloud.
    This is the easiest method but if the source has a high volume of data it could be slow and/or expensive.
    Once the job completes Meltano Cloud will maintain incremental bookmarks moving forward.
-2. Configure a start date, if supported by the extractor, in your meltano.yml directly or in your Meltano Cloud environment variables by using the [meltano cloud config](/cloud/cloud-cli#config) command with `<PLUGIN_NAME>_START_DATE=""`.
+2. Configure a start date, if supported by the extractor, in your meltano.yml directly or in your Meltano Cloud environment variables by using the [meltano-cloud config](/cloud/cloud-cli#config) command with `<PLUGIN_NAME>_START_DATE=""`.
    See [the docs](/guide/configuration#configuring-settings) for more details on overriding settings using environment variables.
    Once the job completes you can remove the start date and allow the bookmarks to manage incremental syncs.
 3. Contact the Meltano team to get your existing state migrated to Meltano Cloud.